lichenlongruc/proactive-care-agent/README.md

 # proactive-care-agent
-Data preprocessing of the manuscript submitted for ACM
+Data prepocessing description of the manuscript submitted to ACM